-In January 2014, we announced an expansion project at our Houston Ship Channel LPG export terminal that is expected to increase our ability to load fully refrigerated, low-ethane propane and/or butane cargoes from 7.5 MMBbls per month to in excess of 16.0 MMBbls per month.
-Once this expansion project is completed, we expect our maximum loading capacity at the terminal would be approximately 27,000 barrels per hour, which would represent the highest in the industry.
-The expansion project is supported by a 50-year service agreement with Oiltanking Partners, L.P., which will provide additional dock space and related services to us at the terminal site.
+In January 2014, we announced a further expansion of this LPG export terminal that is expected to increase its ability to load cargoes from approximately 9.0 MMBbls per month to in excess of 16.0 MMBbls per month.
+Once this expansion project is completed, we expect our maximum loading capacity at this export terminal will be approximately 27,000 barrels per hour.
 The expanded LPG export terminal is expected to be in service by the end of 2015 and is supported by long-term LPG export agreements.